bagit-profiles/bagit-profiles-specification/README.md

 7. `Accept-BagIt-Version`: LIST

 	A list of BagIt version numbers that will be accepted.
-At least one version is required.
+At least one version number is required.
+All version numbers MUST be UTF-8 encoded strings.

 8. `Tag-Manifests-Required`: LIST